 As soon as the kids had decided to have a Halloween Harry Potter LEGO party, the first thing that came to mind (besides LEGO of course), was making golden snitch cake pops.

 How to make golden snitch cake pops

 What you need

-- Vanilla cake pop balls – unfortunately, I didn’t have time to whip up my own recipe, instead, I used the basic recipe for vanilla cake pops in the Molly Bakes: Crazy for Cake Pops recipe book.
+- Vanilla cake pop balls.
+Unfortunately, I didn’t have time to whip up my own recipe so I used the vanilla cake pops recipe from Molly Bakes: Crazy For Cake Pops book.

 - 1 1/2 cups yellow candy melts